vivekVells/Task-Management-ToDo/README.md

 # Task-Management-ToDo
-To organize, manage and track the tasks the user wants
+To organize, manage and track the tasks of the user